mishakessler/unix-environment/README.md

 > [Xcode Documentation] | [Xcode Resources] | [Command Line Tools Downloads]

 Xcode is Apple's native Integrated Development Environment, or IDE.
-We won't be using Xcode, but we _will_ be using a subset of the Xcode app, called the _Command Line Tools_ package.

-> ⚠️ If you have the full Xcode suite installed already, skip to the Verify Installation steps.
+For the most part, you won't be using Xcode, unless/until you become more specialized in your career, but we _will_ be using a subset of the Xcode app, called the _Command Line Tools_ package.
+(If you have the full Xcode suite installed already, skip to the Verify Installation steps.)

-<details><summary>📋 View Installation Steps</summary><br>
+<details><summary>📋 Installation Steps</summary><br>

 **STEP 1.** Copy and paste the following script into your terminal.